yssource/crp/src/idioms/iterators.md

 </div>

 The remaining step is to make the original type iterable.
-In C++ this involves defining `begin` and `end` methods.
-In Rust this involves either implementing a method that explicitly produces the iterator, or implementing the `IntoIterator` trait.
+In C++, this involves defining `begin` and `end` methods.
+In Rust, this involves either implementing a method that explicitly produces the iterator, or implementing the `IntoIterator` trait.